 Banstead Heath is owned by Reigate and Banstead Borough Council.
 The Banstead Commons Conservators (BCC) are legally responsible for overall site management and maintenance.
 Reigate and Banstead Borough Council are responsible for rights and duties associated with land ownership and management of highways trees.
-Roadside verges are either managed by BCC or Surrey County Council (SCC) depending on location.
+Most roadway verges are managed by Reigate and Banstead Borough Council (RBBC) or Surrey County Council (SCC) depending on location.